 Ashford completed his study and found the cause of the Puerto Rican’s chronic anemia while stationed in David’s Island (Fort Slocum) in New York.
 He visited the nearby Museum of Natural History in Glen Island (on the Long Island Sound).
-The museum had living exhibits.
-Humans, thought as rustics or savages brought from all parts of the empire to carry out mundane tasks as Euro-American crowds observed them.
-Just as humans observe animals at a modern zoo.

 In this human zoo, Ashford found a “colony of Puerto Ricans, living as they lived, in their little thatched houses, and making the so-called “panama” hats.
-These jíbaros were from Cabo Rojo… And they all had hookworms” He tested and treated them, and presented his findings at the Westchester County Medical Society.
-From this point onwards, Ashford would redouble his effort to treat the Puerto Rican peasantry.
+These jíbaros were from Cabo Rojo… And they all had hookworms”

-Ashford found that the worm Ancylostoma duodenale was the cause of the epidemic anemia in Puerto Rico.
+Ashford had found that the worm Ancylostoma duodenale was the cause of the epidemic anemia in Puerto Rico.
 The remedy was simple enough; purging the parasites by administering the patients a concoction of Thymol-a phenol found in the oil of thyme- diluted in alcohol.[ii]

 The island’s medical establishment had long argued that the chronic anemia, or “laziness,” affecting the peasants, which was responsible for one third of all deaths in Puerto Rico, was due to the climate, nutrition, bad hygiene or malaria, or a combination of these factors, and as such, it was endemic in the mountains and coastal plains where the Jíbaro lived.